Money-minded moms and dads take heart: An H&R Block study revealed that 75% of teens rely on you as their primary source of financial information.

 Think about that.

-You wouldn’t dream of waiting until your kids near the driving age to teach them right from wrong or how to get along with others—so why postpone lessons that can affect the amount of stress, satisfaction and opportunity they’ll have for the rest of their lives?
+You wouldn’t dream of waiting until your kids are near the driving age to teach them right from wrong or how to get along with others—so why postpone lessons that can affect the amount of stress, satisfaction, and opportunity they’ll have for the rest of their lives?

 To help you jump-start these important cash conversations, we tapped money and psychology pros to share their top 12 strategies for teaching kids about money—starting with your preschooler.

 3 Tips for Talking Money With Preschoolers

 With their funny phrases and catchy melodies, nursery rhymes have been beloved by young children for centuries—making them the perfect vehicle to pass along some solid money advice that kids will remember.

 So the next time you need a break from Jack and Jill or Humpty Dumpty, Cilona suggests making up your own rhyme.
 “Create a simple catchphrase, like ‘See some money?
 Save some money!’ that you can repeat over and over,” he says.
 “Then tie it to an action, like putting the quarter you found in a piggy bank.”